Blue Hole Ocoee

 6. You're now on Hwy 5 between Blue Ridge and McCaysville, GA.
 This is a well-laid two-lane road with an occasional passing lane on uphills.
 It's about 10 miles to McCaysville.
 As you approach the town the road will go downhill to a river.
 Cross the river on the bridge.
 At the stop sign, where the road dead-ends, take a left.
 This intersection is actually located in Georgia and Tennessee, which explains why no-one's put up a traffic light yet. (!)
 You can see a blue dotted line on the ground which marks the state border, along with signs.
 As you turn left, you cross into Copper Hill, Tennessee.
 As a warning, the speed limit here is 20 mph.
 It gradually increases, but be extremely cautious with this since I've gotten a ticket here: just because the road becomes a four-lane doesn't mean the speed limit is 55mph...yet!

 7. You'll go through two lights and cross some railroad tracks, passing a small railyard on the left and a smelting plant on the right.
 After a while the road will open up into a four-lane divided highway.
 Don't exceed 45mph until a sign says you can do so.
 After you go under a railway bridge keep to the right and watch for a junction sign for US 64.
-The ramp will come up suddenly on the right.
-Take this ramp.
+This area is under construction as of Summer 2025.
+Watch for signs for US 64 West.
+You may take a left at a temporary stop sign, or a ramp off to the right.
+This intersection is in Ducktown, TN.

 9. This part of US 64 is a wide two-lane road with some good hills.
 You'll go about 7 miles on it, entering the Cherokee National Forest.
 As you come down a hill you may see a brown sign for the Ocoee Whitewater Center, although they should remove it since the building is gone.
 Ahead of you it looks like the road gets narrower.
 Slow down.

-Taken from the parking lot facing downriver Facing upriver: OWC was the red building in the distance at left OWC itself, taken from the short-term parking lot.
+Taken from the lower day-use parking lot facing downriver Facing upriver: OWC was the red building in the distance at left OWC itself, taken from the former short-term, now day-use parking lot.
 R.I.P.

 ------------ blue separator ------------------